commercetools/commercetools-sync-java/docs/usage/TAX_CATEGORY_SYNC.md

 ````

 ##### beforeUpdateCallback
-During the sync process if a target tax category and a tax category draft are matched, this callback can be used to
+During the sync process, if a target tax category and a tax category draft are matched, this callback can be used to
-intercept the **_update_** request just before it is sent to commercetools platform.
+intercept the **_update_** request just before it is sent to the commercetools platform.
 This allows the user to modify
 update actions array with custom actions or discard unwanted actions.
 The callback provides the following information :

  * tax category draft from the source